wombleton/gitlaw-nz/acts/E/Electricity Industry Act 2010.md

     (3) The _dispute resolution scheme_ is either---

-    *   (a) the approved scheme identified in [clause 3][389] of Schedule 4; or
+    *   (a) the approved scheme identified in [clause 3][391] of Schedule 4; or

-    *   (b) the regulated scheme provided for in regulations made under [clause 18][390] of Schedule 4\.
+    *   (b) the regulated scheme provided for in regulations made under [clause 18][392] of Schedule 4\.

     (4) The procedures for making complaints to the dispute resolution scheme are as set out in the rules of the dispute resolution scheme.

-    Compare: 1992 No 122 [s 158G][391]
+    Compare: 1992 No 122 [s 158G][393]

 ##### 96 Membership of dispute resolution scheme

 *   (1) Transpower (other than in its capacity as system operator), and every distributor and retailer, must be a member of the dispute resolution scheme, unless exempt under subsection (3).

-    (2) A person commits an offence and is liable on summary conviction to a fine not exceeding $100,000 if the person knowingly refuses or fails to become a member of the dispute resolution scheme.
+    (2) A person commits an offence and is liable on conviction to a fine not exceeding $100,000 if the person knowingly refuses or fails to become a member of the dispute resolution scheme.

     (3) A person need not be a member of a dispute resolution scheme if---